 All our Central Asia articles

 To pay the debts, Mozaffar sold more and more rights to Russian and British companies – oil rights, especially.
-Most of that money left Iran and went to other countries.
+So most of the money from Iran’s oil left Iran and went to other countries.
 The mood that brought revolution and political organizing to India, Russia and China about this time also reached Iran.
 So in 1907 Mozaffar signed a new constitution for modern Iran – just before he died.

 Russia and Britain control Iran